-A grant proposal may remind you of a college application, with questions that require you to write mini-essays.
-Fortunately, as you gain experience, you’ll see that most funders ask for the same or similar information, allowing you to reuse responses.
-Some funders use a so-called “common grant application,” the format of which may have been developed on a statewide or local basis.
-Arizona, New York, New Jersey, Minnesota, Washington DC, and Wisconsin, for example, have created common grant application forms (though this doesn't guaranty every funder will accept them); California and most other states have not.
+A grant proposal might remind you of a college application, with questions that require you to write mini-essays.
+Fortunately, as you gain experience, you'll see that most funders ask for the same or similar information, allowing you to reuse responses.
+Some funders even use a so-called "common grant application," the format of which might have been developed on a statewide or local basis.

 The title page normally lists basic information like the project's title and your organization's contact information.
 Give your project a name that's short and catchy but still descriptive.
 The table of contents simply lists the various headings and corresponding page numbers.

 The executive summary should outline all the key segments of your proposal, including background about your organization, a clear statement of the good work you hope to do, and the proposed change(s) you seek to bring about.
 The summary shouldn't be more than two paragraphs long.
 (Write it first or write it last?
 Different fundraising professionals differ as to what works best.)

 Here's where you show that your organization is the best one for the job.
 You might want to point to its mission, history, major programs, reputation, receipt of awards, and unique strengths.
 If your organization has been around for a long time, emphasize its experience and durability.
 If your group is relatively new, describe how innovative, exciting, and responsive to current needs it is.